pritesh6754/EmployeeManagementSystem/README.md

-# Basic Employee Management System With .Net Core & React, JWT Used For Authentication & Authorization
+# Employee Management System With .Net Core & React, JWT Used For Authentication & Authorization

 <a href="https://github.com/pritesh6754/EmployeeManagementSystem" target="_blank">Repo link</a>